 U.S. 95 west of Tonopah closed after 6.4 quake, aftershocks

-The U.S. Geological Service reports that a magnitude-6.4 earthquake struck in western Nevada early Friday.
-U.S. 95 west of Tonopah is being checked for road damage.
+The U.S. Geological Service said a magnitude-6.4 earthquake struck in western Nevada early Friday.
+U.S. 95 west of Tonopah is closed and being checked for road damage.

 A magnitude-6.4 earthquake struck in remote western Nevada early Friday.